girishmehra713/notificationManagementApp/README.md

 This app requires little more modifications we will cover it soon and  then we wil publish it soon and will provide the APK for the application .If you Want to see the app The video link is given below.

-Link To the Video IS:https://drive.google.com/open?id=1ZXsjzn2zJxxpLqfU06FhDPNEXKVLk1al
+Link To the Video IS:https://drive.google.com/open?id=1zd_ftus6mJnxrvvkzw_SieX5QBGsOOe7 Link to the Video 2:https://drive.google.com/open?id=1SZ4fxiazS6GuJ_hqGerdkBmZVcOEFUuC